microsoft/r-server-loan-credit-risk/Powershell_Instructions.md

 ## Visualizing Results
 ---------------------

-You've now  created and processed data, created models, XXXWHATEVER ELSE as described  [here](data-scientist.html).
-This PowerShell script also created the stored procedures that can be used to score new data in the future.
+You've now  uploaded and processed borrower and loan data  , created models, evaluated the model and scored new data as described  [here](data-scientist.html).

 Let's look at our current results.
 Proceed to <a href="Visualize_Results.html">Visualizing Results with PowerBI</a>.

 ## Other Steps
 ----------------

-You've just completed the fully automated solution that simulates the data, trains and scores the models, and provide recommendations by executing PowerShell scripts.
+You've just completed the fully automated solution by executing PowerShell scripts.

 See the [Typical Workflow](Typical.html) for a description of how these files were first created in R by a Data Scientist and then incorporated into the SQL stored procedures that you just deployed.